The AB5 Tax Law: How It Affects Your CA Business

 If you’re even slightly unsure about your worker classification or tax obligations under AB 5, it’s time to talk to an expert.
 The penalties for getting it wrong can be significant, so a proactive conversation is always a good investment.
 A professional can help you understand the complexities of AB 5 compliance and how they apply specifically to your business.
 They can also help you structure your operations correctly and develop a solid strategy for your business taxes.
 At Clear Peak, we offer business tax planning services to help you make sense of these requirements and keep your business on solid financial ground.

-Helpful Tools and Resources to Stay Informed
+Tools and Resources to Help You Stay Compliant

 Laws and regulations can change, so staying informed is key to long-term compliance.
 Beyond professional advice, there are tools and resources designed to help you assess worker classification and understand your responsibilities.
 Keeping up with official publications from California state agencies is a great start.
 It’s also important to be aware of the steep employee misclassification penalties that can arise from simple oversights.
 Using the right accounting software can also make a huge difference in how you manage your business finances and contractor payments.
 We can help with accounting software implementation to ensure your systems support your compliance efforts from day one.

-Use a Contractor of Record Service
+How a Contractor of Record Service Can Help

 For consultants who frequently hire other independent contractors, a Contractor of Record (CoR) service can be an excellent solution.
 Think of a CoR as a third-party administrator that handles the legal and financial aspects of engaging contractors.
 These services manage contracts, payments, and compliance, helping to ensure your contractors are classified correctly under AB 5.
 Using a Contractor of Record can significantly reduce your liability and administrative burden.
 It’s a practical way to protect your business while still having the flexibility to work with the specialized talent you need to get projects done.